-Career and Corporate Connections will request contact information for the organization for which the third party is providing recruiting services if/when there is concern related to a company.
-Career and Corporate Connections must respect the confidentiality of this information and may not publish it in any manner.
+Career & Corporate Connections will request contact information for the organization for which the third party is providing recruiting services if/when there is concern related to a company.
+Career & Corporate Connections must respect the confidentiality of this information and may not publish it in any manner.
 Any disclosure of student information outside of the third-party recruiting organization and the company they are representing will be with prior consent of the student.
-Third-party recruiters that charge fees to students will not be permitted access to Career and Corporate Connections.
+Third-party recruiters that charge fees to students will not be permitted access to Career & Corporate Connections.